Corinna Wedekind

 Comparable contributions for service offers of the partner universities, insurance premiums, student social contributions as well as costs for the use of materials do not count as tuition fees.

-Not only the NA DAAD, but also the TU Ilmenau is interested in supporting severely disabled students with Erasmus+ funds and enabling mobility abroad.
+Not only the NA DAAD, but also the TU Ilmenau is committed to supporting students with Erasmus+ funds and enabling them to travel abroad if they have physical, health or other restrictions.

 In addition to receiving the Erasmus mobility grant, you can apply for other (funding) opportunities.